MarcoEterno/covid-19-testing-improvement/README.md

+## Origins of the project
+During the height of the COVID-19 pandemic in Italy in March 2020, I invented a procedure to speed up covid testing by a factor of 5x.
+After working out the theoretical procedure on my own, I assembled a team of Professors and Researchers from 3 different universities.
+The procedure we developed was proved to work in the virology Lab of Pisa.
+Our methodology did not receive regulatory approval in Italy, but variations on our method are used as a standard testing procedure all over the world.
 ## Overview of the procedure
 ### Previous methodology
 before the introduction of our procedure, the test for Covid-19 was done in the following way: